 Text messaging is not like other channels, though.
-It takes several companies to send a single text, and with additional regulations that email marketing doesn’t require, it can seem complex and honestly, daunting, to create a successful text messaging program from scratch.
+It takes several companies to send a single text, and with additional text marketing regulations that email marketing doesn’t require, it can seem complex and honestly, daunting.
 But it doesn’t have to be.

-To keep things simple, it’s important to work with a vendor that deploys powerful campaigns while taking the guesswork out of maintaining compliance, all at reasonable cost.
-To understand what you’re dealing with, we’ll show you how the system works, and who the players are when it comes to the operation of your texting campaigns, as well as those who regulate it.
+To keep things simple, it’s important to work with a vendor that deploys powerful campaigns while taking the guesswork out of maintaining SMS compliance, all at reasonable cost.
+To understand what you’re dealing with, we’ll show you how the text message compliance system works, and who the players are when it comes to the operation of your texting campaigns, as well as those who regulate it.

 Like we said, it takes multiple players to get a single text message from your brand to your customer’s mobile device.

-It all begins with obtaining a short code.
+It all begins with obtaining a short code for text marketing.
 Brands use short code, a 5-6 digit number, to send texts to their audience.
 This number allows for more messages to be sent in bulk in a way a phone number can’t support.
-In the past, mobile carries allowed brands to have their own short code or to team up with other retailers on what is called a shared short code.
+In the past, mobile carriers allowed brands to have their own short code or to team up with other retailers on what is called a shared short code.
 However, carriers announced at the end of 2020 that they’re doing away with shared short codes, so if you currently work with a texting vendor that relies on shared short codes, look for one that gives you a work around for this.